Refinancing credit card debt is one of the best steps you can take to get out of debt. Chances are, your credit cards have a high interest rate.

 Sell Your Unused Items for Extra Payments

 To help us get out of debt, I sold my $20,000 car.
-Instead, I bought a $4,000 one.
-The extra cash was used to pay debt.
+Then I replaced it with a $4,000 vehicle.
+The extra cash was used to pay off debt.
 You can also find some extra cash by selling some of these items:

 Negotiate a Lower Interest Rate With Your Current Lender

-And, it’s less hassle than applying for a new loan.
+And it’s less hassle than applying for a loan and having to transfer funds.

 Pull From Your Savings